suzannepk/mpi_parallel/README.md

 | 6–7                  | 3    | 0, 1        | `a[6]b[6] + a[7]b[7]`     | `a_local[0] * b_local[0] + a_local[1] * b_local[1]` | 7×2 + 8×1    | 22     |

 Below is the code.
 Please read the comments in the code.
 There are other ways to implement this with MPI, but we have chosen this one to be as close to the parallel thinking example as possible.
-You will use this example to help you parallelize a vector addtion code later in the tutorial.
+You will use this example to help you parallelize a vector addition code later in the tutorial.

 ```c